Baby Geniuses

 Baby Geniuses is a 1999 American family comedy film directed by Bob Clark and written by Clark and Greg Michael, from a story by Clark, Steven Paul, Francisca Matos, and Robert Grasmere.
 It stars Kathleen Turner, Christopher Lloyd, Kim Cattrall, Peter MacNicol, and Ruby Dee.

 The film is the first full-length feature to use computer-generated imagery for the synthesis of human visual speech.
 2D warping techniques were used to digitally animate the mouth viseme shapes of the babies which were originally shot with their mouths closed.
 The viseme shapes were sampled from syllables uttered by the babies on the set.

-Baby Geniuses was almost universally panned by critics, who lambasted its acting, humor, special effects, writing, and directing, but it grossed $36.5 million worldwide against a production budget of $12 million.
+Baby Geniuses was released by Sony Pictures Releasing on March 12, 1999.
+The film was almost universally panned by critics, who lambasted its acting, humor, special effects, writing, and directing, but it grossed $36.5 million worldwide against a production budget of $12 million.
 In 2004, it was followed by a sequel, Superbabies: Baby Geniuses 2, which was a box office bomb, and received even worse critical reviews, receiving a nomination for Worst Picture at the 25th Golden Raspberry Awards.

 Plot

-Two scientists, Dr. Elena Kinder and Dr. Heep use genius-baby studies to fund BabyCo's theme park "Joyworld".
-According to Dr. Kinder's research on toddlers/babies, babies are born possessing vast, universal knowledge and speak a secret yet impossible-to-translate baby pre-language called Babytalk.
+Two scientists, Dr. Elena Kinder and Dr. Heep, use genius-baby studies to fund BabyCo's theme park "Joyworld".
+According to Dr. Kinder's research on toddlers/babies, they are born possessing vast, universal knowledge and speak a secret yet impossible-to-translate pre-language called Babytalk.
 However, at age 2–3, the knowledge and language are lost as the babies "cross over" by learning how to speak human languages.
 All babies raised in Dr. Kinder's underground research facility were adopted from the orphanages Babyco supports (as they serve to filter out which babies should or shouldn't be raised under the Kinder Method) and transformed into small geniuses through use of the Kinder Method, and then used in experiments to decipher this secret yet impossible-to-translate language used by the eight baby geniuses.

 One mischievous toddler, Sylvester (the only one of her toddlers raised via the use of the superior version of the Kinder Method), nicknamed "Sly", makes repeated attempts to escape Dr. Kinder's research facility.
 One night, Sylvester goes into a diaper truck and succeeds.
 The next morning, he is surprised to run into his long-lost normal twin brother, Whit, in a Joyworld playground.
 Although Sylvester and Whit share a telepathic bond, each has no idea of the other's existence.
 The guards from Dr. Kinder's research facility capture Whit, mistaking him for Sylvester, and take him back to Dr. Kinder's research facility.
 Sylvester is taken home by Whit's adopted mother, Robin, who is Dr. Kinder's niece.